 New subtypes of the "text" media type, thus, SHOULD NOT define a default "charset" value.
 If there is a strong reason to do so despite this advice, they SHOULD use the "UTF-8" [RFC3629] charset as the default.

 Specifications covering the "charset" parameter, and what default value, if any, is used, are subtype-specific, NOT protocol-specific.
 Protocols that use MIME, therefore, MUST NOT override default charset values for "text/*" media types to be different for their specific protocol.
 The protocol definitions MUST leave that to the subtype definitions.

 The default charset parameter value for text/plain is unchanged from [RFC2046] and remains as "US-ASCII".

 Guessing of the charset parameter can lead to security issues such as content buffer overflows, denial of services or bypass of filtering mechanisms.
 However, this document does not promote guessing, but encourages use of charset information that is specified by the sender.

 Conflicting information in-band vs out-of-band can also lead to similar security problems, and this document recommends the use of charset information which is more likely to be correct (for example, in-band over out-of-band).

-This document asks IANA to update the "text" subregistry of the Media Types registry to additionally point to this document.
+This document asks IANA to update the "text" subregistry of the Media Types registry (<http://www.iana.org/assignments/media-types/text/>), to add the following preamble: "See [this RFC] for information about 'charset' parameter handling for text media types."